markokhman/func-course/Chapter 4/Lesson 3.md

 What's our plan?
 Let's break it down:
 - our contract will become more strict on commands, we are going to introduce a new op code meant for logic of depositing funds to the contract
 - another op code we are going to introduce is withdrawal of funds.
 During the withdrawal process, the funds are actually sent to the address as a message, so we will learn how to send messages from within the contract
-- any funds that will arrive with unkonwn operation codes will be returned to the sender
+- any funds that will arrive with unknown operation codes will be returned to the sender
 - we will introduce a new value in our storage - owner of the contract.
 Only owner of the contract is able to withdraw funds.
 We will also separate the storage load and write logic into functions, to keep our main code clean